jacnils/majorna/docs/majorna.1.md

 ## Configuration

 Unlike dmenu, Majorna has a configuration file which can be edited by hand.
-It is located in ~/.config/majorna/majorna.conf, but you can override this by exporting `$XDG_CONFIG_HOME`.
+It is located in ~/.config/majorna/majorna.py, but you can override this by exporting `$XDG_CONFIG_HOME`.

-When Majorna is installed, it copies a sample configuration to /usr/share/majorna/majorna.conf.
-You can copy this to your `.config/Majorna` directory.
-This configuration file is loaded on startup.
+This configuration file is a Python file, and any Python code can be used.

-You can also include other configuration files in the configuration file using `@include "path/to/config"`, useful if you wish to split your config file up into multiple segments.

-Note that Majorna also has a `binds.conf` configuration file, which isn't used very much.

 ## Keybinds